-Preserve Arkansas is partnering with the Arkansas Humanities Council, Black History Commission of Arkansas and the Historic Arkansas Museum to take a step back in time and learn about slaves' living quarters and the people who inhabited them.
+Preserve Arkansas is partnering with the Arkansas Humanities Council, National Endowment for the Humanities and the Historic Arkansas Museum, inviting guests to take a step back in time to learn about slaves' living quarters and the people who inhabited them.

 For more information and the full schedule, call (501) 372-4757 or visit the Preserve Arkansas website.